IPC Code of Conduct

 - Will it discredit or disadvantage the IPC, customers or colleagues?

-Further information and guidance in managing ethical dilemmas is available from the Public Service Commission employment portal on ethics and conduct.
+Further information and guidance in managing ethical dilemmas is available from the Public Service Commission employment portal on ethics and conduct (link no longer available).

 Employees are required to abide by the NSW Lobbyist Code of Conduct which outlines that employees must not permit lobbying by a professional lobbyist unless the lobbyist is listed on the Register of Third-party Lobbyists and has disclosed certain information in their initial contact with the government representative.
 Employees should not meet or discuss work with a person listed on the NSW Register of Third Party Lobbyists without approval of the CEO.